scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 ## Links
-Links styling is blue and underlined by default.
+Link styling is blue and underlined by default.
 If a link appears at the end of a sentence, the full stop should not be inside the link.